LinYujay/Field-aware-Factorization-Machines/README.md

 * See test.scala for reference.
 * See \<\<Field-aware Factorization Machines for CTR prediction, Y Juan, Y Zhuang, WS Chin, CJ Lin\>\> for mathematical derivation. http://www.csie.ntu.edu.tw/~cjlin/papers/ffm.pdf
-* If you are unsatisfy about the learning speed, please enlarge initialization value of weights.
+* Enlarge initialization value of weights or smaller batch size help with learning speed, which may brings training procedure shocks issue.
 * Please feel free to contact me if you have any question about the source code.
 * Email: Yujay.w.lin@gmail.com